 “Self-esteem that’s based on external sources has mental health consequences.”
 Stop propagating the latest deficit/bootstrap/behaviorism fads.
 Develop the critical capacity to see beyond the marketing.
 Look beyond deficit model compliance to social model inclusion.
 The social model and structural ideology are the way forward.
 Growth mindset and behaviorism, as usually implemented, are just more bootstrap metaphors that excuse systems from changing and learning.
 “We must not allow pressure for resilience to permit broken systems to persist.”

-Deficit ideology, surveillance capitalism, mindset marketing, and behaviorism are an unholy alliance.
+Deficit ideology, surveillance capitalism, mindset marketing, and behaviorism are a dangerous alliance.
 Fix injustice, not kids.
 “It essentially boils down to whether one chooses to do damage to the system or to the student.”

 Anyone who has observed the enthusiasm for training students to show more “grit” or develop a “growth mindset” should know what it means to focus on fixing the kid so he or she can better adapt to the system rather than asking inconvenient questions about the system itself.
 Big data basically gives us more information, based on grades, about which kids need fixing (and how and when), making it even less likely that anyone would think to challenge the destructive effects of – and explore alternatives to – the practice of grading students.